-You can download fact sheets for the following states: California, Colorado, Kansas, Kentucky, and Washington.
+You can download fact sheets for the following states: California, Colorado, Kansas, Kentucky, Oregon, and Washington.
 Fact sheets for the following local geographies are also available for download: Bay Area, CA; Bedford County, TN, Contra Costa County, CA, San Mateo County, CA, and Sonoma County, CA. More fact sheets to come.

 See the accompanying methodology for the state fact sheets.
 For the county fact sheets, please see the notes at the end of the individual fact sheets for a link to the methodology.